opulencephp/docs/nosql.md

 Redis is an extremely popular, in-memory key-value cache with pub/sub capabilities.
 Unlike Memcached, Redis can store more complex structures such as sets, sorted lists, and hashes.
 For more information, <a href="http://redis.io/" target="_blank">please visit its homepage</a>.

 <h4 id="phpredis">PHPRedis</h4>
-**PHPRedis** is a Redis client extension to PHP written in C, giving you raw performance without the overhead of PHP scripts.  `RDevPHPRedis` extends PHPRedis and gives you the added feature of *type mappers* (provides methods for casting to and from Redis data types) and compatibility with `Server` objects.
+<a href="https://github.com/phpredis/phpredis" target="_blank">PHPRedis</a> is a Redis client extension to PHP written in C, giving you raw performance without the overhead of PHP scripts.  `RDevPHPRedis` extends PHPRedis and gives you the added feature of *type mappers* (provides methods for casting to and from Redis data types) and compatibility with `Server` objects.
 To use one, simply:
 ```php
 use RDev\Databases\NoSQL\Redis;